mruby/mruby/doc/guides/mrbconf.md

-# mruby configuration macros.
+# mruby configuration macros

-## How to use these macros.
+## How to use these macros

 You can use mrbconfs with following ways:

 * Write them in `mrbconf.h`.
   * Using compiler flags is preferred  when building a cross binaries or multiple mruby binaries since it's easier to use different mrbconf per each `MRuby::Build`.
   * Most flags can be enabled by just commenting in.
 * Pass them as compiler flags.
   * Make sure you pass the same flags to all compilers since some mrbconf(e.g., `MRB_GC_FIXED_ARENA`) changes `struct` layout and cause memory access error when C and other language(e.g., C++) is mixed.

-## stdio setting.
+## stdio setting

 `MRB_NO_STDIO`

 * When defined `<stdio.h>` functions won't be used.
 * Some features will be disabled when this is enabled:
   * `mrb_irep` load/dump from/to file.
-  * Compiling mruby script from file.
+  * Compiling mruby script from a file.
   * Printing features in **src/print.c**.

-## Debug macros.
+## Debug macros

 `MRB_USE_DEBUG_HOOK`